mevdschee/php-crud-api/README.md

 ## Composer Installation

+You can use [Composer](https://getcomposer.org/) to install.
 Include the library in your composer.json file:

 ```json
 {